LW83/sorting_hat/README.md

     - Code Institute for the deployment terminal
     - [Rachel Rock](https://github.com/rockymiss) for the folllowing: House spreadsheet update, student update, name validation for blank entry and terminal border.
     - [David Bowers](https://github.com/dnlbowers) for the following: Clear display functionality and styling to centre the terminal for final deployment.
-    - [Stackoveflow](https://stackoverflow.com/questions/33069253/looping-through-multiple-choice-questions for guidance on iterating through a bank of questions.
+    - [Stackoverflow](https://stackoverflow.com/questions/33069253/looping-through-multiple-choice-questions) for guidance on iterating through a bank of questions.

 ### People
  - In addition a big thank you to the following people for their assistance or inspiration in this project:
-     - David Bowers and Rachel Rock both provided inspiration to me from their Python projects particularly in relation to styling, centring the terminal adding a background, adding delays in the code and clearing the display all adding to a better UX.
+     - David Bowers and Rachel Rock both provided inspiration to me from their Python projects particularly in relation to styling, centring the terminal, adding a background, adding delays in the code and clearing the display all adding to a better UX.
      - Kasia Bogucka: Our cohort facilitator for keeping us all on track and answering all and any of the many questions!
      - My cohort: For our weekly checkins and tips